source-data/debatebox/README.md

 As a toy example of this idea, we simulate here a dialog between several protagonists simulated by chatGPT or GPT-4.
 We use three "characters", two "scientists" and a "philosopher".
 Each character is described by its own GPT "system" prompt that is provided to the model to guide its responses.

-We use concepts from "consitutional AI" (Bai et al 20221, Constitutional AI: Harmlessness from AI Feedback, [arXiv:2212.08073](https://doi.org/10.48550/arXiv.2212.08073)) to associate each characters with a set of "principles" that encourage the model to self-improve its reply.
+We use concepts from "consitutional AI" (Bai et al 20221, Constitutional AI: Harmlessness from AI Feedback, [arXiv:2212.08073](https://doi.org/10.48550/arXiv.2212.08073)) and few-shot prompting to setup our debating simulation.
+In the original work by Anhtropic, a set of 'constitutional principles', written in natural language, were used to align the responses of a model in a transparent self-improving process.
+The principles were used by the model to self-criticize and then revise its responses.
+This process openened the door to the automated generation of a large-scale alignment dataset that can in turn be used to further fine tune the initial model by Reinforcement Learning with AI Feedback.

+Here, we use similar concepts albeit at a much more modest scale and without model realignement.
+Each character is associated with a set of "principles" that encourage the model to self-improve its reply.
 First, it is requested to produce a self-critique of the first draft of its reponse.
 In a second step, revision is requested before delivering the final reply to the next agent.
 To keep the debate going, the model is asked to add a question at the end of its reply so that the next agent is prompted to produce a reply in turn.

 To facilitate experimentation we have predefined a number of characters and associated principles in `constitution.py`: two kinds of scientists and a philosopher.
 Their system prompts describe their key attributes: